nodejs/node/COLLABORATOR_GUIDE.md

 without a [Deprecation cycle](#deprecation-cycle).

-Note that errors thrown, along with behaviors and APIs implemented by dependencies of Node.js (e.g. those originating from V8) are generally not under the control of Node.js and therefore *are not directly subject to this policy*.
+Note that errors thrown, along with behaviors and APIs implemented by dependencies of Node.js (for example: those originating from V8) are generally not under the control of Node.js and therefore *are not directly subject to this policy*.
 However, care should still be taken when landing updates to dependencies when it is known or expected that breaking changes to error